 If you are just beginning your fertility treatment journey, you may be feeling confused and overwhelmed by the infertility acronyms and medical information—but you are not alone.
 Our patients have taught us that connecting with a community is one of the most valuable steps that they can take.
 The infertility community understands exactly what you are going through and can offer support and a listening ear.
-On our Shady Grove Fertility Facebook page—which has a community of over 16,000 members—you have the ability to talk with others in the same situation, obtain advice, and share your struggles and triumphs.
-This goes for any of SGF’s online communities, including Twitter, Pinterest, and Instagram.
+On our Shady Grove Fertility Facebook page—which has a community of over 27,000 members—you have the ability to talk with others in the same situation, obtain advice, and share your struggles and triumphs.
+This goes for any of SGF’s online communities, including Instagram and Twitter.

 As a newcomer to this community, you may be unfamiliar with a lot of the “lingo” and infertility acronyms that other people use online: TTC, 2WW, FSH, and hCG, just to name a few.
-To help you get more out of the conversations you’re having with others in the fertility community, including your medical team, we’ve assembled the following guide to teach you the most commonly used infertility acronyms and terms so that this seemingly foreign language can become accessible to you.
+To help you get more out of the conversations you’re having with others in the fertility community, including your medical team, Dr. Naveed Khan, who sees patients out of SGF’s Leesburg, VA and Dulles, VA offices, has assembled the following guide to teach you the most commonly used infertility acronyms and terms so that this seemingly foreign language can become accessible to you.

 Common Infertility Acronyms and Abbreviations